Search swulinski.com:

 Another abandoned structure stands exactly like on September 11, 2001.
 Close neighbor of already new 7 WTC still reminds the tragedy of that day.

 Steel cross that was standing at Ground Zero was moved near St. Peter's Church.
-This is probably its temporary location during construction of new World Trade Center.
+This is probably its temporary location during construction of the September 11 Memorial.

 Still Standing Ruins